בס״ד

 So, please allow me to offer you what may be the explanation.

 In the story of Akedat Yitzchak, when G-d comes to Avraham Avinu, He asks him to bring his son as a sacrifice.
 The Parashat Vayera 22:2 says: "Take your son, your only son, the one you love, Isaac, and go to the land of Moriah.
 Offer him there as a burnt offering on a mountain I will show you."
 So Avraham Avinu goes and ties up Yitzchak, and places him on the Mizbeach.
-Once he was on the Mizbeach and Avraham was about to bring him as a sacrifice Hashem tells him, "Do not raise your hand against the boy, or do anything to him.
+Once he was on the Mizbeach and Avraham was about to bring him as a sacrifice, Hashem tells him, "Do not raise your hand against the boy or do anything to him.
 Because now, I know that you fear G-d since you have not withheld your son, your favored one, from Me."
-But Midrash, says that Avraham Avinu wanted to carry out the commandment, to bring Yitzchak as a korban, and some say he did so
+But Midrash says that Avraham Avinu wanted to carry out the commandment, to bring Yitzchak as a korban, and some say he did so

-We go further to the story of Chana in the Book of Samuel, Chana had no children and was praying for a child, Eli The Prophet saw her, and thought she was drunk, she asked him a question - how come you didn't see via your prophetic vision and bless me, so I can have a child, why didn't you feel bad for me?
+We go further to the story of Chana in the Book of Samuel.
+Chana had no children and was praying for a child.
+Eli, the Prophet, saw her and thought she was drunk; she asked him a question: How come you didn't see via your prophetic vision and bless me so I can have a child?
+Why didn't you feel bad for me?
 Again, no compassion was shown.

 More on the story of Chana and Penina.
 You'll be amazed at how much suffering Chana had to endure, all because she had no kids.
 This is yet another case of zero compassion.

-… And now two thousand years later, we are bitter and have suffered plenty.
-But how do we know that we, as a nation, have acquired the trait of compassion, and are ready for the next chapter of our history?
+And now two thousand years later, we are bitter and have suffered plenty.
+But how do we know that we, as a nation, have acquired the trait of compassion and are ready for the next chapter of our history?

 And here's why Mashiach is going through the rough waters...

 "Hashem, Hashem, Do not raise Your Hand against the boy, or do anything to him.
-Since now, You know that we fear G-d... - for thousands of years, away from home, in exile, scattered all over the world we have seen it all - death, illnesses, wars, pogroms, hunger, hatred, humiliation, difficulties, pain, suffering, and have had plenty of other unpleasant events happen to us.
+Since now, You know that we fear G-d... - for thousands of years, away from home, in exile, scattered all over the world, we have seen it all - death, illnesses, wars, pogroms, hunger, hatred, humiliation, difficulties, pain, suffering, and have had plenty of other unpleasant events happen to us.
 We have seen them all, and we have experienced them all, but we have stayed as Jews and still fear ONLY You.
-And now the time has come to "take this boy OFF the Mizbeach", and offer our korban - this prayer, and blast the shofar, just like Avraham Avinu did on That Day.
-And with that blast, he has started the exile, but Today - this exile will end with us right Now, also with the blast of the shofar.
-The blast of Tekiah - a long loud blast - תקע בשופר גדול לחרותנו - Teka b’Shofar Gadol l’Cherutenu - Sound the Great Shofar for Our Freedom.
+And now the time has come to "take this boy OFF the Mizbeach" and offer our korban - this prayer, and blast the shofar, just like Avraham Avinu did on That Day.
+And with that blast, he started the exile, but Today - this exile will end with us right Now, also with the blast of the shofar.
+The blast of Tekiah - a long, loud blast - תקע בשופר גדול לחרותנו - Teka b’Shofar Gadol l’Cherutenu - Sound the Great Shofar for Our Freedom.
 No more the sound of the broken blasts - no more sorrow, tears, pain, and hardships.”

-And with this long blast of shofar, the nation closes the old chapter of Exile, of this Galut and begins a new chapter in History - the Chapter of Geulah Shlemah, a Complete and Long Awaited Redemption.
+And with this long blast of shofar, the nation closes the old chapter of Exile - of this Galut and begins a new chapter in History - the Chapter of Geulah Shlemah, a Complete and Long Awaited Redemption.

 May it be so, and in our days, Amen.